nyakaspeter/Raven-Torrent/README.md

 ### API documentation

+By default, the API is available at http://localhost:9000/api/v0.
 API docs for the server are available [here](docs/swagger.md).
-Swagger UI is also available on the `/swagger` endpoint, if the `-swagger` CLI argument is supplied when launching the server.
+Swagger UI is also available on the `/swagger` endpoint, if the `-swagger` CLI argument is supplied at launch.

 ### CLI arguments